c2FmZQ/tlsproxy/examples/synology-dsm/README.md

 # TLSPROXY on Synology DSM

-Running tlsproxy on [Synology DSM](https://www.synology.com/en-us/dsm) is pretty straight forward using Container Manager.
+Running tlsproxy on [Synology DSM](https://www.synology.com/en-us/dsm) is pretty straightforward using Container Manager.

 ## Create a tlsproxy user and a tlsproxy group